eu-digital-identity-wallet/eudi-lib-ios-wallet-kit/Sources/EudiWalletKit/EudiWalletKit.docc/PresentationService.md

 ## Credential Selection

-After the request is received, ``PresentationSession/disclosedDocumentSets`` contains an array of credential selection options.
-Each element is a `[DocElements]` array representing one valid combination of credentials that satisfies the verifier's DCQL query.
+After the request is received, ``PresentationSession/disclosedDocumentSets`` contains an array of ``DisclosedDocumentSet`` values.
+Each set holds the matching documents (`docElements`) and any registration-policy `warnings` for that combination.
 When credential sets or the `multiple` flag produce multiple satisfiable combinations, the UI should allow the user to pick which option to present.

+Each ``DisclosedDocumentSet`` carries per-option `PolicyViolation` warnings raised during WRPRC validation (see <doc:RegistrationCertificate>).
+These indicate over-asked claims or other policy violations specific to that credential combination and should be surfaced to the user.

 When partial-claim presentation is enabled, each option includes only the claims that are both requested and available.
 The selected state of the items can be modified via UI binding.